Best Alternative Business Loans

 Funding Circle: Best for customer service

-With reliable customer service and low interest rates, Funding Circle is a stellar alternative option for small business owners.
+With reliable customer service and low interest rates, Funding Circle is a stellar alternative option for small-business owners.
 As we browsed the reviews of the peer-to-peer lending company, we saw several stamps of approval thanks to their helpful support team.

 Since Funding Circle offers installment loans, you can save money on interest by paying off your loan early.
-Here’s even better news: They boast a competitive 4.99% interest rate.
+Here’s even better news: they boast a competitive 4.99% interest rate.

 Funding Circle has a few let-downs.
-Due to its rigorous requirements, startups with little cash flow find it difficult to get approved: Only consider Funding Circle if you’re shopping for a loan of at least $25,000 and have a good personal credit score.
+Due to its rigorous requirements, startups with little cash flow find it difficult to get approved: only consider Funding Circle if you’re shopping for a loan of at least $25,000 and have a good personal credit score.
 Need further help to get started?
-Funding Circle offers a to help you understand your loan and repayment terms.
+Funding Circle offers to help you understand your loan and repayment terms.

 - Solid customer service